schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv3.md

 ### 4. Feb.
 2016:
 - added hints
 - updated and added a few field in layers

+## File Structure
+Glyphs can save in two different file formats.
+The data structure is very similar.
+### Single file .glyphs files
+This is what glyphs was always using.
+One file containing all the data as described below.
+### Multi files package .glyphspackage
+To make reading/writing big files easier and help with version control, there is now a package format.
+It contains the same information divided in several file.
+This uses a bundle (folder structure) that contains files and folders. (on MacOS, right click and choose "Show Package content")
+The bundle contains this:
+- A folder `glyphs` that contains one `.glyph` file per glyph.
+It contains the same structure than the `glyphs` elements in the single file.
+- a file `fontinfo.plist` that contains the rest of the font data (kerning, masters, instances …)
+- a file `UIState.plist` that contains some user state.
+It is in an extra file that you can ignore it in version control if you don’t like the noise.
+- a file `order.plist` that contains a properties list array with glyph names to store the order of the glyphs in the font.

 ## Notes
 - It is written without indentation.
 That is to save file size.